What is the Center for Plant Biology?

 - Nearly 40 specialized research core facilities for faculty, students, and collaborators

-- Controlled environment phenotyping facility coming in 2018 features high-throughput imaging capabilities and is connected to 60,000-square-foot of growth space
+- Controlled environment phenotyping facility opened in 2018 and features high-throughput imaging capabilities and is connected to 60,000-square-foot of growth space

 - 25,500 square-foot field phenotyping facility located on Purdue research farm features state-of-the-art technologies for plant and seed processing, advanced remote sensing, and data management